 A product made from toxic materials will eventually release toxins into the air that you breathe in the form of toxic dust and gasses.
 This is especially bad for a mattress where you will be spending a third of your life with your face buried in it!

 As you know there are many different types of mattresses that are made from many different types of materials.
-It’s important to understand to what extent these material are as-close-to-their-natural-state as possible so you know if it’s less toxic and overall, better for your health.
+It’s important to understand to what extent these materials are as-close-to-their-natural-state and create an eco friendly mattress.

 Memory Foam Mattresses

-A more natural and eco-friendly version of a memory foam mattress will usually contain between 10 and 30 percent natural oils to offset the petroleum oil used in the foam.
+A more eco friendly version of a memory foam mattress will usually contain between 10 and 30 percent natural oils to offset the petroleum oil used in the foam.

 Latex Foam Mattresses

 Synthetic latex is 100% made from petroleum based oils.
 That’s right, crude oil.
 It usually contains toxic chemicals like formaldehyde.
-For me, crude oil and chemicals mean synthetic latex mattresses are not eco-friendly.
+The crude oil and chemicals inside a synthetic latex mattresses means it is not an eco friendly mattress.

 When buying natural latex mattresses, there are two different types of latex to consider: Talalay vs. Dunlop.

 Wool made from the natural fibers of sheep.
-Tick the box for being a material that is as-close-to-its-natural-state as possible.
+This ticks the box for being a material that is as-close-to-its-natural-state as possible.